mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 - ✅ Represent gameboard in MineField class as a 2d array
 - ✅ Create a function to print current contents of gameboard
+- ✅ Create helper function that prints board to console using getGameboard

 ## Legend